 1 carat = 200 milligrams = 100 points.

-Please note that Caret weight is not a factor which denotes diamond quantity.
+Please note that carat weight is not a factor which denotes diamond quality.
 It merely denotes the size of a diamond, by its weight.

 Diamonds of 0.50 - 0.75 carat are very popular for their combination of size and value.